Now Reading

 The Piano Lesson.
 (L-R) Danielle Deadwyler as Berniece and Ray Fisher as Lymon in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024

-The stellar acting from the cast was the biggest highlight of The Piano Lesson.
+The stellar acting by the cast is the biggest highlight of The Piano Lesson.
 Samuel L Jackson’s tranquil portrayal of Doaker provided a stable foundation for the main cast to shine.
-Michael Potts’ portrayal of Winning Boy expressed great comic relief that added a cheerful tone to The Piano Lesson.
-John David Washington’s fiery portrayal of Boy Willie evoked a sense of urgency in the viewers, which strongly conveyed the root of why he wanted to honor his father.
-In a cast dominated by men, Danielle Deadwyler’s presence on screen through the character of Berniece had a quiet, unspoken sense of power.
-Her expression of the character is strong but in an intuitive manner, which especially shines towards the end of the film when she reclaims her ancestry and emotionally grips us with a roaring cry to her ancestors.
-The memorable acting can also be attributed to the directorial debut of Malcolm Washington who set the tone of The Piano Lesson through his intentional directing and artistically, visual filming style.
+Michael Potts’ portrayal of Winning Boy expresses great comic relief that adds a cheerful tone to the film.
+John David Washington’s fiery portrayal of Boy Willie evokes a sense of urgency in the viewers.
+His performance strongly conveys the root of why he wants to honor his father.

 The Piano Lesson.
 (L-R) Danielle Deadwyler as Berniece and John David Washington as Boy Willie in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024